imagej/imagej-omero/README.md

 * [GradientImage](https://github.com/imagej/imagej-tutorials/blob/0bbd12e3/simple-commands/src/main/java/GradientImage.java):
   an example which takes numbers as input and produces an image.

-The code is currently very experimental.
+Translation of some complex data types is not yet implemented.
+In particular, ImageJ results tables are not translated to and from OMERO.tables structures.

 If you wish to give it a test drive, the steps are:

 ### Set up OMERO